Caldwell, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 18.41 mi of roadways, of which 14.77 mi were maintained by the municipality and 3.64 mi by Essex County.

 County Route 506 is the most significant roadway in Caldwell.

 Public transportation

 NJ Transit offers bus service to and from Caldwell on the 29 and 71 routes.

-Commuter train service had been offered at Caldwell station on the Caldwell Branch, which ran from Great Notch to Essex Fells, with service offered starting in 1891.
+Commuter train service was offered historically at Caldwell station on the Caldwell Branch, which ran from Great Notch to Essex Fells, with service offered starting in 1891.
 The borough of Caldwell bought the station in 1965 from the Erie Lackawanna Railway and demolished it later that year.
 Service at Caldwell station ended in October 1966, when Erie Lackawanna discontinued several commuter lines, in the face of unsuccessful legal action in the courts to keep the service operating.
 In 1979, the tracks on the Caldwell Branch were torn up.